Testing: Is the 20-minute test that necessary?

-An Aside: So you know I am well aware that nothing is ever purely one system or another, I took an entire course on this false assumption (got A+ in it).
-In grade school and high school we learn that it is this very step like process of going from Creating Phosphate for few seconds to glucose in glycolysis, to pyruvate into the Kreb's cycles, then in the ETC etc., but actually these systems are all going at the same time, in fact by products of each are fuelling one another.
+An Aside: So you know I am well aware that nothing is ever purely one system or another, I took an entire 4th year level course on this false assumption (got A+ in it - course was the Physiological Mechanisms of Fatigue taught by Dr. Belcastro it was excellent course and highly recommend it).
+In grade school and high school we learn that it is this very step like process of going from Creatine Phosphate for few seconds to glucose in glycolysis, to pyruvate into the Kreb's cycles, then in the ETC etc., but actually these systems are all going at the same time, in fact by-products of each are fueling one another.
 Don't worry I'm not going to get into this, but basically know that in reality the old thing of well it takes the aerobic system time to "warmup" or something is not true, its not you get 10 seconds or whatever of just ATP-PCr, then minute of lactate, than aerobic takes over.
 They are cooking all at the time time.

 So that's it for my post/rant on testing.
 Basically I'm of the school now that I rather use the massive amounts of data accumulated throughout the season to decide on a sustainable race pace or how much I can push for a certain stretch of time, instead of relying on tests (specifically the 20-min FTP test) that are just influenced by too many variables to really make them all that valid and reliable.
 However, if you are testing, make it as specific to your event as possible between the physiological demands of the event, and then also things like the position you plan to ride in on the bike.
 Also keep variables as close as possible from one test to the other, and making sure to really just go as hard as you can start to finish instead of setting a specific number to aim for in order to make the effort from one test to the next consistent.